What Is Endometriosis?

 Deep dyspareunia

-Pain during deep penetration in sexual intercourse, indicative of implants in the rectovaginal septum or uterosacral ligaments.
+Pain on deep penetration during intercourse, suggesting implants in the rectovaginal septum or uterosacral ligaments.

 4. 04